codewithfranciss/write2env/README.md

 ## Why write2env?

-Managing environment variables in `.env` files can be a pain — manually opening and editing files risks mistakes and slows you down.
+Managing environment variables in `.env` files can be a pain, manually opening and editing files risks mistakes and slows you down.
 `write2env` makes it effortless to add, update, or remove `.env` variables without ever opening the file.

 ---